 We had fun meeting our neighbors and even got to hang out with our friend from home Kelly, who ended up being camped in the next field over!

 Entering Oregon was something we were super excited for.
 Carrie hadn’t been there yet, so it was her 44th state.
-We found a free campsite in a quiet spot on the shores of Klamath Lake and set about relaxing for the afternoon.
+Headed towards Crater Lake National Park, we found a free campsite in a quiet spot on the shores of Klamath Lake and set about relaxing for the afternoon.
+We had been using a site called FreeCampsites.net which was hit or miss.
+Make sure to read the reviews and find recent ones.
 The sky was again smoky from distant forest fires which created a cool haze.
 After dark we had to escape into our tent because the mosquitoes were intense.

 It the morning we got an early start and made our way north, passing through beautiful empty spaces.
 Getting close to Crater Lake National Park we passed many cyclists racing up to the lake.
 It looked like a fun ride, but grueling.
 Our first view of the lake was very impressive.
 I had been here before as a child and enjoyed it then just as much.
 My family tells me stories of how I talked about it for weeks.